hideaki-j/hideaki-j.github.io/index.md

 # Professional Development
 Other than research, his interest is in solving business challenges using his expertise in NLP and IR.
-He has 200+ hours of data analysis, marketing, and project management education from several institutes including Wharton Online and Mitsubishi Electric.
+He has 200+ hours of business education from several institutes including Wharton Online on Coursera.

+**MARKETING:**
+- Technology Entrepreneurship: Lab to Market by HarvardX (in progress)
+- Entrepreneurship 1: Developing the Opportunity by Wharton Online
+- Financial Markets by Yale University on Coursera
+- Introduction to Marketing by Wharton Online

+**DATA ANALYSIS:**
+- A Crash Course in Causality: Inferring Causal Effects from Observational Data by University of Pennsylvania on Coursera
+- Bayesian Statistics: From Concept to Data Analysis by University of California on Coursera

+**PROJECT MANAGEMENT:**
+- Three project management related courses on Coursera including Fundamentals of Project Planning and Management by University of Virginia (as an audit)
+- Entry-Level Software Engineering by Mitsubishi Electric (70+ hours software development and project management course)

 # Awards
 Received five awards including: